NorbertZheng/Machine-Learning/AutoEncoder/AE/README.md

 ## Visualization
 ### Reconstruction
-Based on the trained model, we can sample test inputs and visualize how well the VAE can reconstruct those.
-In general the VAE does really well.
+Based on the trained model, we can sample test inputs and visualize how well the AE can reconstruct those.
+In general the AE does really well.

 ![](images/reconstruction.png)